-I would like to start by thanking you and your organization for your continued support to the WBMT.
+I would like to start by thanking you and your organization, XXX, for your continued support to the WBMT.

-With your continued commitment our organization conducted several activities which impacted the diffusion and knowledge of hematopoietic stem cell donation and transplantation at a global level.
+With your commitment our organization conducted several activities which impacted the diffusion and knowledge of hematopoietic stem cell donation and transplantation at a global level.

 Our standing committees organized several well-attended webinars, focusing on multiple topics of global interest and of great impact on hematopoietic stem cell donation and transplantation, but also on other important educational topics in cooperation with various member organizations of WBMT.
-Traditionally our webinars have well selected topics of global interest and presentations delivered by renowned speakers.
-Most of our webinar activities were attended by multi-hundred to thousands of participants around the globe from more than 50 countries.
+Traditionally our webinars have well selected topics of global interest and presentations are delivered by renowned speakers.
+Most of our webinar activities were attended by multi-hundreds of participants around the globe from more than 50 countries.

-Our WBMT standing committees had very successful and well-attended committee meetings and started new projects such as global analysis of outcome data in myeloma and acute myeloid leukemia, rare infections in hematopoietic stem cell transplantation, important consensus document about HSCT donor and the impact of cryopreservation of hematopoietic stem cells just to mention some.
-In addition, we have been working closely with WHO on several projects including WHO listing of essential medications, unproven cell therapies and regulatory issues related to HSCT and ATMP.
+Our WBMT standing committees had very successful and well-attended committee meetings and started several new projects, consensus documents about global HSCT issues.
+In addition, we have been working closely with the WHO on several projects including the WHO listing of essential medications, unproven cell therapies and regulatory issues related to HSCT, CART and ATMP.